Use Case · For the CFO

 The Mechanism

 Traditional equity comp programs create a treadmill: issue shares, dilute shareholders, buy back shares to offset.
 Carver Edison breaks the cycle by sourcing shares from the open market rather than issuing new ones.
-Your comp plan delivers the same benefit - without adding anything back to the float for your buyback to absorb.
+Your comp plan is designed to deliver the same benefit - without adding anything back to the float for your buyback to absorb.

 Traditional ESPP + Buyback